hft-rcpsp-scheduling/rcpsp-data-provider/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: 'draft, type: enhancement'
+labels: 'draft, type / enhancement'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe or delete section.**
+**Is your feature request related to a problem?**
-A clear and concise description of what the problem is.
+_A clear and concise description of what the problem is._

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+_A clear and concise description of what you want to happen._

 **Additional context**
-Add any other context or screenshots about the feature request here.
+_Add any other context or screenshots about the feature request here._

 ## Refinement

-Tasks to realize the feature request defined by the team.
+_Tasks to realize the feature request defined by the team._